gabrielantonyxaviour/etn-patron-ai/README.md

 ## How we built it

-We built CreatorPay using a modern tech stack centered around the Electroneum blockchain:
+We built ETN Patron AI using a modern tech stack centered around the Electroneum blockchain:

 - **Frontend**: Next.js 14 with App Router for a responsive, server-side rendered experience
 - **UI Components**: ShadCN UI library with Tailwind CSS for a clean, accessible interface